WebAssembly/component-model/design/mvp/Explainer.md

 The `resource` type constructor creates a fresh type for each instance of the containing component (with "freshness" and its interaction with general type-checking described in more detail [below](#type-checking)).
-Resource types can be referred to by handle types (such as `own` and `borrow`) as well as the canonical built-ins described [below](#canonical-built-ins).
+Resource types can be referred to by `rc` handle types as well as the canonical built-ins described [below](#canonical-built-ins).
 The `rep` immediate of a `resource` type specifies its *core representation type*, which is currently fixed to `i32`, but will be relaxed in the future (to at least include `i64`, but also potentially other types).
 When the last handle to a resource is dropped, the resource's `dtor` function will be called (if present), allowing the implementing component to perform clean-up like freeing linear memory allocations.

 The `instance` type constructor describes a list of named, typed definitions that can be imported or exported by a component.
 Informally, instance types